gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 Daniel noted that build backends like setuptools, flit, and hatchling arriving from PyPI in a mixed conda + pip environment is a common source of subtle issues; the conda-pypi flow keeps those backends on the conda side.
 Editable installs work end-to-end. pip runs inside the same Python environment it targets; conda runs in a separate one.
-The integration handles the bridge transparently.
+The integration handles the bridge without manual intervention.

 ### Nebi — environment management for teams — Dharhas Pothina